-The Active Transportation Plan includes an extensive 12-month public outreach program with key stakeholder groups and the community.
+The Active Transportation Plan included an extensive 12-month public outreach program with key stakeholder groups and the community.
 Opportunities for community involvement have included:

 Pop-up workshops also gathered experiences on walking and biking in downtown Stockton and discussed improvements to bicycle and pedestrian facilities.

-In July 2018, the City hosted two stakeholder focus group meetings with representatives from business groups and community organizations to introduce the Plan along with:
+The City hosted several stakeholder focus group meetings with representatives from business groups and community organizations to introduce the Plan along with:

 Stakeholder Summary - Meeting 1 - 114 pages